trisulnsm/trisul-scripts/hourlystats/README.md

 This script allows you to draw a neat hourly chart of traffic of any item.

+- hourlystats.rb : gets the raw timeseries data (30s) and adds it up
+- hourlystats2.rb : uses the volumes_only flag to avoid getting raw timeseries

 ```
 [vivek@localhost trp]$ ruby hourlystats.rb  192.168.1.22 12001 {C51B48D4-7876-479E-B0D9-BD9EFF03CE2E} p-0050 0